charlieburd/bikesharing/README.md

 ![stacked_launch_outcomes](https://github.com/charlieburd/bikesharing/blob/main/Resources/image%20(30).png)
 #### Usage per Hour for the Day - Departing bikes by the hour for a 24-hr day

-#### A drawback that I can see happening is the user not realizing that their search has already been processed, without a button.
-They may try hitting enter or reloading the website in an attempt to display the results they are searching for.

-#### Something I would like to add is a Comments search box.
-I think this could be done quite easily by having the code scroll through the comments and displaying any results that had matching keywords.
-I would also like to add a feature that would erase the placeholders once any of the fields have begun to be filled out.
-Right now it could be confusing for the user what is actaully being searched for, because placeholders remain in emply filder boxes.

 [link to dashboard](LINK GOES HERE)